Select a language

 How does Function-as-a-Service work?

-FaaS infrastructure is usually metered on-demand, primarily through an event-driven execution model, so it’s there when you need it but it doesn’t require any server processes to be running constantly in the background, like platform-as-a-service (PaaS) would.
+FaaS infrastructure is usually metered on-demand by the service provider, primarily through an event-driven execution model, so it’s there when you need it but it doesn’t require any server processes to be running constantly in the background, like platform-as-a-service (PaaS) would.

 Modern PaaS solutions offer serverless capabilities as part of common workflows that developers can use to deploy applications, blurring the lines between PaaS and FaaS.

-In reality modern applications will be composed of a mix of these solutions: functions, microservices, and long running services.
+In reality, entire applications will be composed of a mix of these solutions: functions, microservices, and long running services.

-A cloud provider makes your function available and manages resource allocation.
-Because functions are event-driven, not resource driven, they are easily scalable.
+A provider makes your function available via an application programming interface (API) and manages resource allocation.
+Because functions are event-driven, not resource-driven, they are easily scalable and that scalability allows for increased efficiency and value.

 There are architectural constraints in order to enable some of these benefits, like time limits on the execution of a function, so a function needs to be something that can start up and run quickly.